This recipe for Red Beans and Rice is great for Meatless Monday or any time that you don’t want to have to fuss over dinner.

 My version is for a simple take on Red Beans and Rice, using my Hamilton Beach Rice Cooker.
 (Did you see the article How to Steam Broccoli in a Rice Cooker I wrote about using my new appliance?)

-This recipe so ridiculously easy.
+This recipe is so ridiculously easy.
 The hardest part is opening the cans of kidney beans and Ro*Tel.

 - 16 ounces kidney beans, rinsed and drained